H. H. late Sheikh Zayed bin Sultan Al Nahyan was the first President of the UAE and is known as the Father of the

-The per capita consumption rate is 15 kWh per day.
+The per capita consumption rate of electricity was 12,883 kWh per day in 2016.

 The water consumed in the UAE is mainly desalinated, with an average per capita consumption rate of 500 litres per day.

 According to State of Energy Report 2015, the installed capacity for desalinated and groundwater reached 1,604 million imperial gallons (7,3 million cubic meters) per day, while the production of desalinated water was 441,016 million imperial gallons (2 billion cubic meters) per year as of 2016.

 Tap water produced by desalination is safe to drink; however, bottled water is preferred by most residents and tourists and priced reasonably in general.

 In 2013, the UAE was ranked third in the world in the production of concentrated solar power (CSP).

 In 2016, roughly 333 GW.h of solar power was being generated in the UAE.

 The UAE adopted a nuclear programme for production of electricity.
 Four reactors are being built at the nuclear power plant in Baraka in the Western Region of the emirate of Abu Dhabi.

 Upon the completion of this programme, a production capacity of up to 5600MW will be added to the national grid by 2020.

 Government and semi-government offices operate from Sunday to Thursday.